 We conducted a trial regarding the supply of TOPVALU Gurinai Junkikei Chicken, replacing tray film packaging with threesided packaging with the aim of reducing household garbage.
 We plan to introduce the new packaging officially from the beginning of 2016.

-Provided in the Kanto region north only.
+Provided in the area north than the Kanto region.

 Reducing Food Waste Emissions